papalozarou/lozcomments/readme.md

 lozcomments
 ===========

-lozcomments is a commenting layer allowing feedback on HTML wireframes, mockups and design comps.
-It uses [Firebase.com](http://www.firebase.com) to store it's data and it also plays nicely with [loznotes](http://github.com/papalozarou/loznotes).
+lozcomments is a simple commenting layer to allow feedback on HTML wireframes, mockups and design comps.
+It uses [Firebase.com](http://www.firebase.com) to store it's data and it plays nicely with [loznotes](http://github.com/papalozarou/loznotes).

 ##Installation & dependancies
 A Firebase.com account is a prerequisite.
 So [head on over there](http://www.firebase.com) if you don't have one.
 You'll need your Firebase URL as well.